sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

    :alt: Dataset
    :width: 80%

-Once the Dashboard got saved successfully, it will show on the dashboard list page from where you can view, edit & delete it.
+Once the Dashboard got saved successfully, it will show on the dashboard list (Grid or List view) page from where you can view, edit & delete it.

 .. figure:: ../../../_assets/tutorials/dataset/jdbc_dashboard_page.PNG
    :alt: Dataset